FRC1257/robotics-training/docs/vision/Limelight_Essentials.md

 # Limelight Essentials
-## Here could be found notes about the limelight about common mistakes that could occur.
+## Here are notes about common mistakes that could occur with the Limelight.
 Learn from 2019's problems so we do not repeat them in the future!

 * Updating the limelight
   * The computer will not detect the limelight with the usb software if you do not follow these steps!